sortega/sortega.github.io/_posts/2022-03-27-cyborg-memory-hierarchy.md

 for pen and paper; the visuo-spatial sketchpad, where you can mentally manipulate shapes; and some very limited number of slots that can hold ideas, or [chunks][chunking], for manipulation.
-Early George A. Miller work estimated that the typical mind was able to hold 5 &plusmn; 2 chunks[^magic_number], but more recent work suggests we are limited at about 4 chunks.
+Early George A. Miller work estimated that the typical mind was able to hold 5 &plusmn; 2 chunks[^magic_number], but more recent work suggests we are limited to about 4 chunks.

 I doubt we will cybernetically extend our working memory until brain-computer interfaces become a reality, but I have some good news in the methodology front.
 The reason Miller got initially confused with the amount of mental